-For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash generating units ("CGUs"), or groups of CGUs, that is expected to benefit from the synergies of the combination.
-Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
+For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the cash generating units ("CGUs"), or groups of CGUs, that is expected to benefit from the synergies of the combination.
+The CGUs or group of CGUs to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
 Goodwill is monitored at the operating segment level.